 Trapeze artists might be some of the bravest people in the world, but they're also among the most vulnerable.
 Tremendous trust—in themselves, other people, and the universe—is necessary to be able to climb up a 25-foot ladder, grab onto a thin bar, and jump.
 Relationships have always been my trapeze bars.

 The secrets men keep are shocking but what's more surprising is the reasons they keep them.

 You submitted your best couples' costumes and YourTango readers voted.
 Find out who won!

 Single and pursuing a romantic relationship?
 There are two very different ways to do so—from a position of strength and from a sense of fear.
 Those who are afraid of being single are running away from single life.
 But those who come from a position of strength seek romantic relationships as a means to add something valuable to their lives.
 Here's what they understand about choosing the right partner.

-"Getting Rowdy" Book Sweepstakes (Brought to you by YourTango) OFFICIAL RULES NO PURCHASE OR PAYMENT NECESSARY TO ENTER OR WIN, NOR WILL A PURCHASE IMPROVE ONE’S CHANCES OF WINNING.
+"What The Bride Didn't Know" Book Sweepstakes (Brought to you by YourTango) OFFICIAL RULES NO PURCHASE OR PAYMENT NECESSARY TO ENTER OR WIN, NOR WILL A PURCHASE IMPROVE ONE’S CHANCES OF WINNING.
 1. SPONSOR: Tango Media, 236 West 27th Street, 8th floor, New York, NY 10001, is solely responsible for all aspects of this giveaway ("the Giveaway").